Kryptos K4 Solution

 Why didn't anyone solve K4 before?

 Every prior attempt searched for a keyword for the keystream, a word or phrase like PALIMPSEST or ABSCISSA from K1 and K2.
-The keystream isn't a word.
+In this reconstruction the keystream isn't a word.
 It's the back of the sculpture itself: a 97-character physical sequence made of the cap WXZK, the full Y row, the full Z row, and a standard alphabet footer that hands off into the Z2 KALPHA-state basis.
-Sanborn's 2006 correction to K2, replacing the slipped ending "ID BY ROWS" with "X LAYER TWO," was the literal hint: there are two physical layers, and the K4 mechanism requires reading both.
+We read Sanborn's 2006 correction to K2, replacing the slipped ending "ID BY ROWS" with "X LAYER TWO," as the hint: there are two physical layers, and the reconstruction reads both.
+The harder truth, though, is that the substitution chart itself was authored and sealed; no public clue forces it, which is why no keyword search could ever have worked.

 Is K4 officially confirmed?

 The four anchor words are confirmed by the artist.
-The full 97-character plaintext was independently recovered from Sanborn's Smithsonian archives in September 2025 by Jarett Kobek and Richard Byrne and was not publicly disclosed.
-In December of 2025, the plaintext solution was independently derived by the author of this site.
+The full 97-character plaintext was recovered from Sanborn's Smithsonian archives in September 2025 by Jarett Kobek and Richard Byrne, authenticated by Sanborn, and not publicly disclosed; the coding method and key were not part of what was found.
+The 97 characters on this site are a reconstruction consistent with the anchors.
 Sanborn has not publicly released the full text or the encryption method.

 What does the K4 plaintext mean?